Azure/azurehpc/experimental/cc_slurm_nhc/readme.md

 ## Run NHC via SLURM Epilog
 If you need to run NHC checks after a job completes (SLURM Epilog), then set NHC_EPILOG=1 in the configure_nhc.sh script.

->Note: If you run NHC via Epilog, then set HealthCheckInterval to a large value so it effectively only runs when a new node is allocated.
+>Note: If you run NHC via Epilog, then set HealthCheckInterval to a large value so it effectively only runs when a new node is provisioned in the cluster.

 ## Additional info